Gering downs Scottsbluff 13-4, wins sub-districts

 Scottsbluff made the championship with a 12-2 four-inning win over Alliance.
 Scottsbluff had 10 hits in the win.
 Jones led the way with a 3-for-3 game with three runs scored and two RBIs.
 Mariyah Avila and Brady Laucomer each had two hits.
 Laucomer had a double with three runs scored and two RBIs, while Avila had two runs scored.
 Tatum Heimerman had three RBIs while Sasha Paez had two RBIs.

 Gering won the sub-districts with a lot of people not really thinking how they would do this year under first-year head coach Zach Ostergard.
-Brown said he is such a good coach that has really brought something new to the team.
+Brown said he is a good coach who has really brought something new to the team.